nikhil647/Interview-Questions-And-Answers/JS.md

 ```
 Window Object:
 The window object represents the browser window or a tab in a web browser.
 It is serves as the global object for JavaScript in a web page.

+window.location, window.localStorage / window.sessionStorage, window.console

 ```

 ```